 Put In The Fix

-Here’s a better idea.
+Here’s a better plan.
 Fix your payments.
-If you can afford $20 this month, you can afford $20 next month.
+If you can afford $40 this month, you can probably afford $40 next month.
 Paying this fixed amount will get you out of debt way faster.

-If you do fix your payments at $20 per month, you’ll go from a 12-year payoff plan down to a less than 8-year payoff plan.
-Just by continuing to pay the amount that you paid last month, you’ll wipe out more than four years of credit card payments.
+Sticking with our example of a $1,000 credit card balance, if you fix your payments at $40 per month, you’ll go from a nearly six-year payoff plan down to a less than three-year payoff plan.
+Just by continuing to pay the amount that you paid last month, you’ll wipe out more than three years of credit card payments.
+And you’ll pay about $200 less interest.

-One of the reasons it’s easy to get in the habit of paying the declining minimum each month is that the monthly payment goes down by such a small amount each month.
-It’s easy to miss the fact that it went down.
+One of the reasons it’s easy to get in the habit of paying the declining minimum each month is that the required payment goes down by such a small amount each month.
+It’s easy to miss the fact that declined.

 So, write down this month’s required minimum.
-Then, next month, when your credit card company showers you with kindness and asks for a little less, tell them, “Thank you very much for your generous offer, but I’d like to be out of debt before I have grandkids, so I’m sending you what I sent you last month.”
+Then, next month, when your credit card company showers you with kindness and asks for a little less, tell them, “Thanks, but no thanks.
+I’d like to be out of debt before I have grand-kids, so I’m sending you what I sent you last month.”

 The Best Debt Payoff Calculators